o-t-w/blog/src/content/blog/import-attributes.md

 </script>
 ```
 The CSSStyleSheet is accessed with `.default` because it is the default export of the module.

-Confusingly, CSS Modules is also the name of a popular open source project for scoping CSS.
-That is not something that the web standard does, and there isn't any relation or similarity between the standard and the open-source project.
-The web standard is sometimes referred to as “CSS Module Scripts”, which might help to avoid the confusion.

 ## Using CSS modules with Shadow DOM
 If you're using shadow DOM you can apply the stylesheet to a shadow root instead of the document.